Long Term Effects of Radiotherapy

 A common course of treatment in this instance would be 20/30 once daily HBO, 5 days per week before dental work, 10 HBO sessions afterwards.

-HBO & Effects of Radiotherapy for Pelvic Cancers
+HBO & Pelvic Cancers

 When a person undergoes radiotherapy for a problem such as prostate or cervical cancer, as the other organs in the pelvis are in close proximity – they too can be affected.